LEARNING GUIDE TO:

 These questions assume some knowledge of the true story which inspired the movie.
 See Episodes in the Life of Chris Gardner (What's Not in the Movie) (19 pages) or The True Story That Inspired the Movie (2.5 pages).
 The former includes incidents throughout Mr. Gardner's life and a description of Mr. Gardner's most impressive achievement.

 For a copy of this quiz suitable to be printed and distributed to a class, click here.
 For an answer key and answers to the discussion questions, see Answers to Discussion Questions and Answer key to Quiz.

-Many of the critics didn't appreciate this movie.
+Many critics didn't think much of the movie.
 Manohla Dargis of the New York Times called it "A fairy tale in realist drag, 'The Pursuit of Happyness' is the kind of entertainment that goes down smoothly until it gets stuck in your craw."
-See Climbing Out of the Gutter with a 5 year old in Tow, New York Times Movie Review by Manohla Dargis.
+See Climbing Out of the Gutter with a 5 year old in Tow.
 Another reviewer wondered "How is it that movies 'inspired by a real story' often feel more fake than those fully embedded in the realm of fiction?"
 Reelviews - James Bernadelli.
 These are valid criticisms because the character of Chris Gardner, as portrayed in the movie, is almost superhuman.
-This Learning Guide turns the criticism into a strength by showing what really happened and demonstrating that the term "inspired by a true story" means that before you take life lessons from a movie you must check out the real facts; often you find something even more interesting.
+This Learning Guide turns these valid critiques into a strength by showing what really happened and demonstrating that the term "inspired by a true story" means that before taking life lessons from a movie, it's a good idea to check out the real facts; often you find something even more interesting.